Ad Blocker Detected

 Saccharine is one of the oldest artificial sweeteners discovered in 1879.
 It is commercially available with a name tag “Sweet’N Low”.
 It is the safest sweetener than any other artificial sweetener and was first approved for human use in 1981 and is currently the market leader.

 The second most common artificial sweetener is aspartame.
 It is available on the market with various name tags such as NutraSweet and Equal; however, it is metabolizable.
 It breaks into its components aspartate, phenylalanine, and methanol.
 Aspartame is not a calorie-free sweetener because aspartate and phenylalanine can be metabolized as other amino acids.
 But the good point is that it doesn’t exaggerate the metabolic conditions of the diabetic person because of low intake concentration.

 However, people with phenylketonuria should avoid the intake of foods and beverages that contain aspartame.
 This is because these people cannot metabolize phenylalanine released from aspartame.
 Therefore, aspartame has side effects.
-More than that, long-term use of the aspartame can also cause behavioral changes.
+More than that, the long-term use of aspartame can also cause behavioral changes.

-Acesulfame is another type of artificial sweeteners.
+Acesulfame is another type of artificial sweetener.
 It is available as alone or sometimes in combination with aspartame.
-That is because their combination makes much strong sweetening effect than their individual effects.
+That is because their combination makes a much strong sweetening effect than their individual effects.
 Other artificial sweeteners include; stevioside and sucralose.
 All of these artificial sweeteners have a great market because of their role in the lowering of carbohydrate intake.

 People with carbohydrate metabolism disorders use these artificial sweeteners to enjoy the sweet taste while cutting off the intake of real sugar/carbohydrate.
 In addition to the sweetening property, artificial sweeteners also have anti-cancerous activity and some side effects such as behavioral changes and interference with GI digestive system.